 Edinburgh, Scotland’s capital city, boasts a wide range of theatres.
 Home to the largest all-seated auditorium in the UK, the Playhouse hosts many big touring shows and one-night only events.
 The theatre has recently welcomed major shows including The Lion King and Evita, and its exciting programme for 2014 includes the West End phenomenon Wicked.

-The King’s Theatre and Festival Theatre also offer a diverse programme, from plays and popular musical theatre to cutting-edge contemporary dance.
-After enjoying 60 years of West End success, why not catch Agatha Christie’s The Mousetrap when it tours to across Scotland in 2012?
+The Festival Theatre also offer a diverse programme, from plays and popular musical theatre to cutting-edge contemporary dance.
+It recently enjoyed a sell-out run of Michael Morpurgo’s War Horse.

 Glasgow boasts both the Pavilion Theatre and the Theatre Royal alongside one of the city’s most historic theatres, the King’s.
-Scottish Ballet and Scottish Opera both regularly perform at the Theatre Royal, and the productions of A Streetcar Named Desire and Tosca, are just two of the forthcoming unmissable events.
+Scottish Ballet and Scottish Opera both regularly perform at the Theatre Royal, and in the summer the Botanic Gardens become a Shakespearean stage at the annual Bard in the Botanics festival.

 Eden Court, in Scotland’s Highland capital, Inverness, boasts a thriving arts and culture scene and is the place to watch all the drama play out.
-A strikingly modern building, the theatre opened in 1976 and was designed for a range of performances from opera to popular music and drama.
+Originally opened in 1976, the theatre underwent a full refurbishment in 2007 and is now one of Scotland’s finest art centres, offering range of performances from opera to popular music and drama.

-Come and make the most of Scotland's creativitiy and experience excellent arts and culture for yourself.
+Come and make the most of Scotland's creativity and experience our excellent arts and culture scene for yourself.